AdamJeddy/For-Future-Me/_posts/Why-We-Sleep/2022-05-24-Why-We-Sleep.md

 ### 1: To Sleep . . .
 - Routinely sleeping less than 6-7 hours a night demolishes your immune system, more than doubling your risk of cancer.

+> Prioritize your sleep for a healthier immune system and reduced risk of cancer!
+{: .prompt-tip }

 - Inadequate sleep—even moderate reductions for just 1 week—disrupts blood sugar levels so profoundly that you would be classified as pre-diabetic.
 - Perhaps you have also noticed a desire to eat more when you’re tired?
 This is no coincidence.
 Too little sleep swells concentrations of a hormone that makes you feel hungry while suppressing a companion hormone that otherwise signals food satisfaction.
 Despite being full, you still want to eat more.
 - Worse, should you attempt to diet but don’t get enough sleep while doing so, it is futile, since `most of the weight you lose will come from lean body mass, not fat`.